acabedo/oralstats/README.md

    ```
 4. **Wait.** The first run downloads and installs everything automatically (R packages, a Python virtual environment and the core acoustic dependencies).
 It can take several minutes; afterwards the app opens in your browser.
 Later launches are fast.

-You need an Internet connection on the first run.
+Unlike Option A, `run.R` also **bootstraps the core Python tier automatically** on first launch.
+You need an Internet connection the first time.
 No manual Python/conda setup is required.

-## What `run.R` does
+### What `run.R` does

 `run.R` is a single launcher that reproduces the environment and starts the app: